Figure skating responses to the Russian invasion of Ukraine

 On March 1, 2022, the International Skating Union banned figure skaters and officials from Russia and Belarus from attending all international competitions due to the 2022 Russian invasion of Ukraine.
 As a result, they missed the final events of the 2021–22 season, notably the 2022 World Championships and 2022 World Junior Championships.
-They remain banned through the 2022–23 season.
+They remained banned through the 2022-23 season.
+They were banned for the 2023-2024 season and now are banned for the 2024-2025 season.

+In 2024 ISU announced the ban on Russia and Belarus would continue for all ISU events indefinitely.
+For events not organized by ISU but rather the IOC one Russian and Belarusian would be eligible to compete as a neutral if they passed political tests..

 Russian invasion of Ukraine

 As most Ukrainian skaters are based in the capital, Kyiv, or in the eastern city of Kharkiv, many were directly affected by the invasion.
 Ice dancers Oleksandra Nazarova and Maksym Nikitin spent weeks caught in the siege of Kharkiv before fleeing to Poland with only three days to prepare for the 2022 World Championships.
 They competed with a modified rhythm dance to reflect how Ukrainians' lives had been upended, "on 23 February our life was normal.
 Everything was fine.
 We are saying everything can change just like that. [...]
 We saw the tanks.
 We saw their army and airplanes.
 We saw these explosions.
 We saw people with guns."
 On their Instagram, they wrote about and posted photographs of what they had experienced but received no response from their former coach and training partners in Russia, Alexander Zhulin, Victoria Sinitsina, and Nikita Katsalapov.
 Nazarova and Nikitin, natively Russian speakers, rejected Russian claims that the invasion was to help Russophones.
 (In the 1991 Ukrainian independence referendum, Russophone regions of eastern Ukraine voted in favour of Ukrainian independence.)
 Nazarova and Nikitin commented: "[Russians] say, ‘We are trying to help.’
 No, they just want to kill us because we speak Russian and we are proud of Ukraine."

 Single skater Kyrylo Marsak, a native of Kyiv, also experienced weeks of Russian attacks: "not one day went by where there were no explosions".
 After three weeks, he fled with his sister to Poland.